Sparse Bounded Degree Sum of Squares Optimization for Certifiably Globally Optimal Rotation Averaging: Experiments

 \subsection{Global Optimality}

 In every single simulated problem instance, our approach (Algorithm \ref{alg:sparse_bsos}) produced a certifiably global minimum.
-Curiously, the Lagrangian duality-based approach of Fredriksson et al. in \cite{fredriksson2012simultaneous} also returned the global minimum in all tested instances, even though we are unaware of a proof of its optimality.
+The Lagrangian duality-based approach of Fredriksson et al. in \cite{fredriksson2012simultaneous} also returned the global minimum in all tested instances.
 Please see the supplementary material for detailed results and further discussion.